CoryC3K/FLSun-Q5/README.md

 The new display doesn't fit, and as soon as I get my design tweaked in, I'll upload some STL files for a mount adapter.

-# Wifi
-My kit also came with the WiFi module, but I haven't played around with that yet.
-Apparently it just involves activating it in Marlin, and flashing your own Wifi Access Point info using a procedure similar to flashing the main board, but again I haven't done it myself yet.
+## Fan Wiring
+Part cooling fan goes to "Fan 2" on the mobo.
+Hotend fan goes to "Fan 1"
+Internal fan goes to one of the 12/24v plugs so it's always on.
+I've got mine spliced into Fan 1 and it's been fine.
+You're usually not jogging around enough to heat things up without the extruder on anyway.

-# Install Notes
+# Install Instructions & Notes

+1. Load the 'assets' folder and the 'Robin_nano_v3.bin' file onto an SD card, load the card into the printer, and turn it on.
+This will flash Marlin.
+2. Warm up the bed to around your normal print temp, I do 60C for PLA.
+3. Run the "Auto Config" from the Settings->Configuration->Delta Calibration->Auto Calibration.
+That does an M33 command, feel free to do it more than once. https://marlinfw.org/docs/gcode/G033.html
+4. Click Settings->Configuration->Store Settings to save the config you just did.
+5. Connect OctoPi or another terminal program so you can type in G-code.
+I think you can do the bed leveling through the menu, but I do G-codes.
+6. Type in 'G28' (home)
+7. Type in 'G29 P1' (create UBL bed mesh) We're following this: https://marlinfw.org/docs/features/unified_bed_leveling.html
+8. Wait for the machine to probe the bed.
+9. Type in 'G29 P3 T' and view the output.
+If the mesh isn't full of values everywhere, type the command in a few more times until it is.
+10. Type in 'G29 S1' to store the Mesh
+11. Type in 'G29 A' to activate bed leveling (this will be added to your start code later)
+12. M500 to save the settings to EEPROM.
+13. Set your Z probe offset height.
+This is where your first layering comes in.
+Mine is at ~19.00 for reference.
+14. Home/G28
+15. Jog the Z down until the paper catches
+16. Remember the current Z value, and add it to Settings->Configuration->Probe Z Offset

+And that's it.
+I just did a full reset of my printer using these instructions, and it's good to go!
+You can stop here if you know what you're doing, the rest is for my own notes.

-## Auto Configuration
+## Auto Configuration & G33

-Once the firmware is loaded, do the autoconfig in the menu to setup your printer.

-## G33

-Hey, I thought the last section was autoconfig?!

 You should run G33 a couple times so that Marlin can tweak in your machine's individual build characteristics.
 Everyone's arm lengths are gonna be slightly off.
 Everyone's tower heights are gonna be slightly different.
+The endstops are mounted a few microns different.
 That's just manufacturing for you.
 Use the guide on Marlin's site.

 https://marlinfw.org/docs/gcode/G033.html

+This will tweak everything just a bit and make your prints MUCH more accurate.

 ## Bed Leveling